Clinical Leadership — D.S.W.

 For information regarding funding opportunities, see Student Aid in the financial polices section of this CATALOG.

-All doctoral degrees at Loma Linda University fall under the institution’s regional accreditation by the WASC Senior College and University Commission (WSCUC).
+All doctoral degrees at Loma Linda University fall under the institution’s accreditation by the WASC Senior College and University Commission (WSCUC).
 D.S.W. degrees are not currently accredited by the Council on Social Work Education (CSWE).
 Albeit the Council has approved standards for accreditation and is beginning to pilot the standards prior to engaging in the formal accreditation of D.S.W. programs.
 Loma Linda’s D.S.W. program is committed to the accreditation standards currently published by CSWE and is following the minimum program criteria to be eligible for consideration of future accreditation by CSWE.
 The D.S.W. program at Loma Linda University has been designed to meet these criteria from inception and will apply for CSWE accreditation once available.

 Applicants must meet Loma Linda University and School of Behavioral Health admissions requirements, and give evidence of academic ability, professional comportment, and mature judgment.
 The Doctor of Social Work degree curriculum represents advanced study over and above the M.S.W. degree.
 Admission is based on an integrated evaluation of the following criteria: